 A Bluetooth diagnostic tool is a convenient and affordable way to monitor your vehicle’s health.
 Autel’s line of MaxiAP diagnostic tools offers a range of diagnostic and service functions and broad vehicle compatibility.
 This makes them very appealing options for both professional mechanics and home repair enthusiasts.

-Comparing the Autel AP200, AP200M, and AP200H, you’ll see they’re similar in their design features.
-There are some critical differences between them, though, and each is targeted at a specific user type.
+Comparing the Autel AP200, AP200H, and AP200M, you’ll see they’re similar in their design features.
+However, there are some critical differences between them, and each is targeted at a specific user type.

 Want to know more?
 Let’s take a look at what each OBDII scan tool can do so you can better figure out which one is right for you.

 Autel AP200 Vs. Autel AP200H Vs. Autel AP200M

 |Dimensions||2.3” x 1.9” x 1”||2.5” x 2” x 1”||6.4” x 4” x 1.4”|

 |Vehicle Compatibility||OBD2 cars, SUVs, 12V trucks||OBD2 cars, SUVs, 12V trucks||OBD2 cars, SUVs, 12V trucks|

 *Notes: Excellent: 9-10; Good: 7-8; Fair: 5-6; Poor: 3-4; Very poor: 1-2

 All three of these devices use a similar operation.
 They plug into your OBD2 port and communicate via Bluetooth with diagnostic software on your phone or tablet, which allows you to diagnose and repair your vehicle’s issues without being tethered to the port by a cable.